You can join Efrei for an exchange program if you are registered in a degree program at a partner university.

 To find the most up to date ranking information you can click here.

-Efrei Paris is not a French public institution, it is a state recognized, private, non-profit organization founded in 1936.
+Efrei is not a French public institution, it is a state recognized, private, non-profit organization founded in 1936.
 In 2015 it was awarded the EESPIG accreditation in recognition of its contribution to the public mission of higher education.

 It is a member of the prestigious “Conference des Grandes Ecoles” (CGE) a French network of top business and engineering schools.